liatrio/hackathon-docs/docs/README.md

 ### Getting Started
 If this is your first time here, you should start out by [resetting your password](3/3.1-login.md).
 This will allow you to login to the tools in the toolchain.

 If your team does not yet have a project set up, please email [support@fastfeedback.rocks](mailto:support@fastfeedback.rocks) to request a project space for your team.
+See [Project Creation](3/3.2-project-creation.md) for more information.

 Check out the [Toolchain Overview](1/1.0-overview.md) for an introduction to the tools in the toolchain.